temci024/Data-Logging-System-for-house-hold-battery-packs/README.md

    - Ensure proper Modbus communication setup.

 2. **ESP32 Configuration:**
-   - Flash the ESP32 with the provided firmware to handle Modbus communication and data processing.
+   - Flash the ESP32 with the provided firmware to handle Modbus, CAN and MQTT communication and data processing.

 3. **Inverter Configuration:**
    - Configure the datalogger to generate CAN messages with the specific protocols for each inverter.